Tarang54/e-commerce-data-modelling/README.md

-This is just a practice project where I designed a simple data model for a Todo list.
+This is a practice project where I designed a simple data model for an E-commerce platform.
-So there are 3 files and I have also established connection between them.
+So there are 4 files and I have also established a connection between them.